 - Kiddy Grade has Guard Robots (which double as vehicles), and the (non-pilotable) Genetech Beasts which range from dog-sized to humongous.
-The Kiddy Girl-and Pure manga also has a variety of unnamed piloted mecha and a humanoid Humanic Frame.
+The Kiddy GiRL-AND Pure manga also has a variety of unnamed piloted mecha and a humanoid Humanic Frame.

 - In the Getter Robo metaseries, the airplane components are known as Getter Machines, while the actual combined unit is known as a Getter Robo.

-- Spitfire and the Troubleshooters, from Marvel's original New Universe series, revolved around the team's escapades with the M.A.X.
+- Spitfire and the Troubleshooters, from Marvel's original The New Universe series, revolved around the team's escapades with the M.A.X.
 (Man-Assisted eXperimental) Armor.